Photo by R. Boyce

-Congratulations are in order for the Honorary Secretary, Kathleen Jefferson, who was awarded the British Empire Medal (BEM) in the Queen's Birthday Honours List "For Services to Literature", a very well-deserved recognition of all her hard work for the Society over many years.
-The medal was presented to her by the Lord Lieutenant of Lincolnshire Wednesday 24th September.
+Congratulations are in order for the Honorary Secretary, Kathleen Jefferson, who was awarded the British Empire Medal (BEM) in the Queen's Birthday Honours List, 2014, "For Services to Literature", a very well-deserved recognition of all her hard work for the Society over many years.
+The medal was presented to her by the Lord Lieutenant of Lincolnshire on Wednesday 24th September.

 The Tennyson Society

 President: The Lady Willoughby de Eresby